tringakrasniqi/fluentui/packages/react-dialog/Spec.md

 | isDraggable | boolean                       | `false`   | Set to `true` to make the dialog draggable |
 | overlay     | _slot_                        | undefined | Dimmed background of dialog                |

+- `type` property (Dialog variations)

+  - `modal`: When this type of dialog is open, the rest of the page is dimmed out and cannot be interacted with.
+The tab sequence is kept within the dialog and moving the focus outside the dialog will imply closing it.
+This is the default type of the component.

+  - `non-modal`: When a non-modal dialog is open, the rest of the page is not dimmed out and users can interact with the rest of the page.
+This also implies that the tab focus can move outside the dialog when it reaches the last focusable element.

+  - `alert`: are a special type of modal dialogs that interrupts the user's workflow to communicate an important message or ask for a decision.
+These dialogs are not dismissable, neither by escape key or by clicking outside the dialog.

 ### DOM

 ```html